 - Remuneration & Succession Planning Committee

-been established and operate in the Company.
-They are
+role have been established and operate within the Company.
+They are comprised of senior

-comprised of senior Company executives and their goal is
+Company executives and their goal is to support Management.

 - Group Executive Committee